e-gorkavyi/mini-crm/README.md

 # mini-crm
-A desktop application for access to database.
+The desktop application for access to database.
 Designed to manage the flow of orders in a small manufacturing.

 ### Explanations